griendt/gd6/docs/docs/phases/4_movement.md

       This includes the case where two players attack each other directly (`A→B` and `B→A`).
 2. **Invasion**: is _asymmetrical_ (there is an _attacker_ and a _defender_).
 A move is an *Invasion* when:
     - A player tries to move into a territory that is owned by another player.

+Any other move is considered a **Distribution** (to already owned territories or expansions to new ones).

 !!! info "Resolution order"
     * Whenever possible, moves that *give no conflicts* are resolved before conflicting moves.